Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 School of PE Pricing

-The School of PE prep course is delivered in one of two ways: you can take it as an on demand package, or with live online classes.
+The School of PE prep course is delivered in one of three ways: you can take it as an on demand package, live online class, or live class on-site.
 And although that might sound like vastly different experiences, the truth is that the course is the same either way.

 For me personally, the on demand package fit my schedule better, so that’s what I took.

 The same is true for other FE disciplines, as well as the PE.
-No matter what exam you’re studying for, or whether you take the class on demand or with live classes, you’re looking at around $1,000 to $1,500 for your School of PE course.
+No matter what exam you’re studying for, or whether you take the class on demand or with live classes, you’re looking at around $1,000 to $1,600 for your School of PE course.
+Keep in mind, School of PE regularly offers promo codes and sales so make sure to look for those before purchasing.

 That said, the one caveat here is that School of PE does have a monthly subscription package, which typically costs around $300 per month, if you’d rather pay by the drink.
 Though do note that many features aren’t available under the monthly package.